OfekShilon/optview2/README.md

 4) Replace ‘pass’ with ‘optimization name’,
 5) Make the index table sortable & resizable (Thanks [Ilan Ben-Hagai](https://github.com/supox))
 6) Use abridged func names.
+7) Create option to split processing into subfolders ('--split-top-folders') to enable processing of large projects
+8) Trim repeated remarks in source - keep only 5 per line.
+9) Enable filtering by remark name/text, preferrably via config file (but possible via command line too).
+Check `config.yaml` for some examples.

 ### Versioning
 I can't see any future potential compatibility considerations, and these are essentially just 5 python scripts and some html+javascript - so at this point there won't be any versioning or releases structure.
 Just download/clone and use - and please report any problems you come across.